-No one knows who wrote either 1 Peter or 2 Peter, but the one thing every scholar agrees on is this: It wasn’t the Apostle Peter.
+No one knows who wrote either 1 Peter or 2 Peter, but the one thing almost every New Testament scholar agrees on is this: It probably wasn’t the Apostle Peter.

 But, the good news is that we do have seven undisputed letters from Paul that were accepted and included in nearly every early Christian canon, including the first by Marcion.